Setting up Your Environment for Chapel¶

 Chapel Configuration Files¶

-The Chapel configuration file is a file named either chplconfig
+The Chapel configuration file is a file named either chplconfig or

-that can store overrides of the inferred environment variables
+.chplconfig that can store overrides of the inferred environment variables

-listed as a result of executing printchplenv
+listed as a result of executing printchplenv.

 Syntax¶